Home News Documentation Download Screenshots Credits Help

 Intro [^]

-Assuming you have used Clonezilla Live to make a backup of your Windows XP system (partition /dev/hda1), which you have saved as win_img, you will probably be wondering what to do with it now.
+Assuming you have used Clonezilla Live to make a backup of your Windows XP system (partition /dev/sda1), you will probably be wondering what to do with it now.
 Well, one option would be to keep it to the disk you used to save it in, store the disk, and use it whenever you need it.
 Another option would be to create a DVD you can use to restore this image.

 Before, up to Clonezilla-SysRescCD 2.6.0, the process to create an automated restore DVD required entering command line prompt and writing some commands, that can be uncomfortable or even difficult for many people.